-The fortunes of Richards Bay CC took a turn for the better 10 years ago with the development of the Mzingazi Golf Estate on the property.
+The fortunes of Richards Bay Country Club took a turn for the better 10 years ago with the development of the Mzingazi Golf Estate on the property.
 This resulted in a major upgrade of their 18-hole course by Peter Matkovich, the installation of automatic irrigation, and a modernised clubhouse.

 The council did a feasibility study, and in 2001 set out to find a developer.
 That person came along a few years later in the form of Glenn Hesse, and the R300-million estate was launched at the end of 2006.
 One stipulation was that the development had to accommodate the movement of hippos on the course.
 Today, Mzingazi Golf Estate is an idyllic paradise for residents in terms of location, security and abundant wildlife.
 Some 138 different bird species have been logged.